-- 11.2 A student shall normally be examined orally on the thesis.
+- 11.2 MPhil, PhD and PhD (Prof) students shall normally be examined orally on the thesis (the viva voce examination).
+Masters by Research students are normally examined on basis of written thesis alone, however an oral examination of thesis can be included where requested by examiner(s) and/or candidate.
 Where for reasons of sickness, disability or comparable valid cause the CRDB is satisfied that a student would be under serious disadvantage if required to undergo an oral examination, an alternative interactive examination may be approved.
 Such approval shall not be given on the grounds that the student's knowledge of the language in which the thesis is presented is inadequate. - 11.3 An Independent Chair, appointed by the CRDB, must be present at all oral examinations.
-Their role includes ensuring: - (a) fairness in the way the oral examination is conducted;
+Their role includes ensuring: